reactive-python/reactpy/docs/source/index.rst

     :octicon:`book` Read More
     ^^^^^^^^^^^^^^^^^^^^^^^^^

-    Learn how IDOM can be installed and run in a variety of different ways - with different web servers and frameworks as well as being embedded into existing apps.
+    Install IDOM and run it in a variety of different ways - with different web servers and frameworks.
+You'll even embed IDOM into an existing app.

 Chapter 2 - :ref:`Creating Interfaces`